kleinschmidt/diss/chapters/01_introduction.md

 extreme distributions, and also validates the predictive accuracy of the prior beliefs inferred on the basis of the first experiment.

-Chapter NNN goes the opposite direction from Chapter NNN, examining the structure in how talkers actually vary in order to enable better predictions about what groupings listeners might pick up on.
+Chapter \ref{chap:talker-variation} goes the opposite direction from Chapter \ref{chap:infer-priors}, examining the structure in how talkers actually vary in order to enable better predictions about what groupings listeners might pick up on.
 The ideal adapter predicts that listeners pick up on structure of how talkers vary in the world, and use this to